By Megan Hale. Last Updated 4th July 2025.

 ---|---|---|

-Multiple Injuries Plus Expenses | Three severe injuries and financial loss such as earnings missed over a significant period of time. | Up to £500,000 |
+Multiple Serious Injuries Plus Expenses | Multiple serious injuries and financial loss such as earnings missed. | Up to £500,000 |

 Major Paralysis (Not Due To Brain Damage) | Quadraplegia that is substantially complete and affects both the lower and upper extremities. | £250,000 |

-Very Serious Brain Damage | Includes severe physical limitation and the affected person having little insight. | £175,000 |
+Very Serious Brain Damage | Includes severe physical limitation and the affected person having little/no meaningful enviromental response. | £175,000 |

-Moderate Brain Damage | Slight moderate brain damage where the person will have a slight dependence on others. | £27,000 |
+Moderate Brain Damage | Slight moderate brain damage where the person will have some degree of dependence on others and a change in personality. | £27,000 |

-Hand Injury | Loss of the dominant hand | £55,000 |
+Hand Injury | Loss or equivalent loss of a dominant hand. | £55,000 |

-Eyes | Serious Permanent Loss of Visual Field | £44,000 |
+Eyes | Serious permanent loss of visual field. | £44,000 |

-Face Burns | Severe facial burns. | £27,000 |
+Burns | Severe face burns. | £27,000 |

 Mental Injury | These disabling mental injuries have symptoms lasting for 5 or more years, but are not permanent. | £13,500 |

-Fractured Pelvis | Fractures to the pelvis cause continuing significant disability. | £11,000 |
+Fractured Pelvis | Fractures to the pelvis causing continuing significant disability. | £11,000 |

 Examples Of CICA Payouts – Other Amounts